austintboyd/austintboyd.github.io/_pages/previousexperience.md

 date: March 6, 2022
 ---

+## Research Assistant (May 2022 - Present)
+*American Reading Company* \| Remote
+-	Worked fully remote as the research assistant for the vice president of research and evaluation.
+-	Performed data cleaning and statistical analysis on student reading scores for validity, efficacy, and linking studies.
+-	-Co-authored a non-peer reviewed study on the validity of the Independent Reading Level Assessment (IRLA), a nationally used formative reading assessment for K-12 students.
+    -	Full time (40 hours per week).

 ## Founder and Statistics and Evaluation Consultant (September 2020 - July 2021)
 *Self Employed* \| Remote
 -	Founded a statistics and evaluation consulting company named Boyd and Associates International, LLC.